benthuffine/brazier/docs/mvp_demo_checklist.md

 1. Start on the landing page as a logged-out visitor.
 2. Sign in as the Starter user and show the core free experience.
+3. Show the dedicated `Discover` and `Pathways` split so browsing and tracking feel distinct.
+4. Open the `Upgrade` screen to show the premium story has a real destination.
-3. Switch to the Premium user and show the unlocked workflow depth.
+5. Switch to the Premium user and show the unlocked workflow depth.
-4. Switch to the Admin user and show the content-management side.
+6. Switch to the Admin user and show the content-management side.
-5. Close with the technical talking points: installable PWA, SQLite persistence, auth, and admin-driven catalog editing.
+7. Close with the technical talking points: installable PWA, SQLite persistence, auth, feedback handling, and admin-driven catalog editing.

 ## Public And Product Shell